Skip to Content

 #16 Hanalei Valley Lookout

-This trail leads to the .
-We highly recommend starting your hike early as it gets very foggy in the afternoon.
+This trail leads to the Kilohana Lookout where you can get gorgeous views of Wainiha Valley and Kauai’s North Shore.
+We highly recommend starting your hike as early as 7-8 AM as it gets very foggy in the afternoon.

 #18 Visit Old Koloa Town

-Old Koloa town is a great stop as your pass-through from the east side to the west and vice versa.
+Old Koloa town is a great stop as you pass through from the east side to the west and vice versa.

 There are many restaurants, shops, and history to learn about Old Koloa town.
 Expect to spend 2-4 hours here.